cloudsynth/venvy/readme.md

 }
 ```

-To create a new module look at files in the repo named `module_*.go`.
-For a very simple one look at `module_debug.go` for more complex example look at `module_python.go`.
+To create a new module look at files in the repo named `modules/*.go`.
+For a very simple one look at `modules/debug.go` for more complex example look at `modules/python.go`.

 FAQ: